 One special thing had happened during Bob's vigil at Caroline's bed-side at home that night, just before she had slipped into her coma, which gave him in particular a great comfort: Not having spoken for hours, Caroline suddenly said to her dad, "Daddy, I've been talking to Jesus!"

 After my mother's weak smile, she looked to my left and my right, noticing that there was no one with me.
 Her smile quickly began to fade.
 I couldn’t say anything.
-Then, all that happened was a slow growing of a fearful wail as her mind immediately jumped to the worst conclusion...
+Then, all that happened was the slow growing of a fearful wail as her mind immediately jumped to the worst conclusion...
 Never had her husband missed an opportunity to visit her, if he was able.

-I rushed over and held her, tried to explain to her that everything was ok, that my dad was still with us, still around.
+I rushed over and held her, tried to explain to her that everything was ok, that he was still with us, still around.
 I had to let her know that he’d just suffered a minor physical setback and was being taken care of.
 But she was still very downcast - she really, really wanted to see him again.

 Time seemed to fly by, as I simply spent time at her side.
 I had about 2 hours, with nothing really planned.
 We watched a bit more of the show that she was enjoying on the TV when I had arrived.
 I told her about things I was doing back home.
 I described some of beautiful places I’d visited while I was geocaching, and showed some pictures.
 She loved photographs.
-I talked about my church, its family, our community, about my playing music, about my brother, her other son; about anything I could think of that would make her happy.
+I talked about my church, its family, our community, about my playing music, about my brother, her other son Andrew; about anything I could think of that would make her happy.

 All this time, I kept thinking and feeling - this may be the last time I ever see her or talk to her.